ZAP Overview: Open Source Application Security Testing

 By default, ZAP scans include all of the tests in a Release status.
 Users, however, can choose to include rules that are included in alpha or beta status if they are interested.

 Passive scans review all HTTP requests and responses from the application, looking for indicators of security vulnerabilities.
-These scans do not change anything about the requests.
-Active scans, on the other hand, will create and modify requests being sent to the application, sending test requests that will surface vulnerabilities that would not be caught in a passive scan.
+These scans do not change anything about the requests, making passive scanning a safer option as it analyzes HTTP requests and responses without altering their content.

 Active scans are definitely a better way to test for vulnerabilities in your application, as the test suite injects requests that will surface vulnerabilities.
 These scans are, however, actively attempting to attack the application, which may include creating or deleting data.